COP3530/edugator-content/cpp-review/memory/lesson.md

 # Smart Pointers

-Before we wrap things up, I should take a moment to explain smart pointers.
+This next part is *completely optional*.
+However, since we're on the topic of memory management and best practices, I felt it was worth discussing smart pointers.

 Smart pointers are wrappers around raw pointers that provide automatic memory management.
 They are defined in the `<memory>` header and are part of the C++11 standard.

 C++ offers two main types of smart pointers: `std::shared_ptr` and `std::unique_ptr`.